One-Act and Short Plays

 A man proves that being a panhandler is not the only way to qualify for bumdom.
 Comic drama.
 Flexible set, 1 m., 30 min.
 [Lakeshore Players, MN; Playwrights' Center, MN; Hutchinson Festival of New Plays (featuring Richard Pahl), KN.]Cynthia Cooper's 'How to be a Bum' is a funny lecture on the art of panhandling.
 Cooper definitely has a good ear for gags.

 Outside a professional women's basketball game, two gay women debate the joys and stresses of alternative relationships, that is, marriage.
 Comic drama.
 Simple staging, 2 w., 10 min.
 [Madison WI, Stage Q Playfest June 2006; Miami, FL.
 Creative Arts Enterprise/Third Annual Lavendar Footlights, 2006; Manhattan Theatre Source (Donna Jean Fogel, dir.); Richmond VA, JERA Entertainment, 2004.]
+Read on NPX.

 A man and his sister-in-law, fleeing from Death Squads to a safe haven in the U.S., are visited by a man unknown to them.
 Political drama.
 Unit set, 3 m., 1 w.
 [Spanish/English language ability for 2 m and 1 w], 20 min.
 [Art & Work Ensemble, NYC; Reading, Primary Stages, Melanie Joseph, dir.]

 Sheila's a chocoholic; her friends and family do their best to intervene, but Hershey's is tough competition.
 Light comedy.
 Single set, 3 w., 2 m., 15 min.
 [Primary Stages, One-Act Series, NY; Mitchell Community Theater, SD.]